 LICS began with the thrift shop and service ministry opening at new facilities located at 210 North Church Street in November 1989.
 An increase in families being served called for additional space.
 Property at 227 North Lake Drive was acquired and rather than renovate the existing building, new facilities were constructed to house interview offices, reception area, food pantry, food storage and conference room.
 The new structure was occupied in December 1991.

 A second major crisis occurred in August 1994 when a tornado damaged the Thrift Shop and destroyed the Service Ministry Building.
 Opportunity again came out of crisis and the community rallied to rebuild.
 A new Thrift Shop was built and the administration building was renovated.

-As LICS approaches the mid-point of the fourth decade of its history, the community it serves is rapidly changing.
+As LICS approaches it’s thirty-eighth anniversary, the community it serves is rapidly changing.
 The greater Lexington community is one of the fastest growing communities in the state.
 LICS leadership is focused on responding to the increasingly diverse nature of the Lexington County Community.
-The LICS leadership, the LICS staff, and the LICS volunteers are committed to serving God by serving our neighbors.
+The LICS leadership, staff, and volunteers are committed to Glorifying God by serving our neighbors in crisis.